Frequently Asked Questions

 Federal DOE Funded Awards

-• DNR has a $1MM carbon storage public information sharing geologic database project underway.
-Public outreach partners to discuss CCUS include UAF-ACEP and ARE.
+• DNR has a $1M carbon storage public information sharing geologic database project underway.
+Public outreach partners include the University of Alaska Fairbanks Alaska Center for Energy and Power and Alaska Resource Education.

-• UAF-INE is leading an $11MM Alaska Railbelt Carbon Capture and Sequestration (ARCCS) CarbonSAFE Phase II storage assessment with EERC and ARI.
-ARCCS evaluates CCS from a new biomass-coal power plant and two existing natural gas CEA power plants in Anchorage.
+• The University of Alaksa Fairbanks Institute of Northern Engineering is leading an $11M Alaska Railbelt Carbon Capture and Sequestration (ARCCS) CarbonSAFE Phase II storage assessment with the Energy and Environmental Research Center and Advanced Resources International.
+ARCCS is evaluating CCS for a new -fired power plant and two existing natural gas power plants in Anchorage operated by Chugach Electric Association.
+For more information, visit the ARCCS project page.

-• ASRC Energy Services (AES), Santos, and Repsol have a $3MM Direct Air Capture Pre-Feasibility Study ongoing with US DOE.
+• Arctic Slope Regional Corporation Energy Services (AES), Santos, and Repsol are carrying out a $3M Direct Air Capture Pre-Feasibility Study ongoing with the U.S. Department of Energy.

-• AES and Santos: $62MM North to the Future CCS Hub CarbonSAFE Phase III subsurface site characterization and permitting for potential North Slope project site.
+• AES and Santos were selected for award on a $62M CarbonSAFE Phase III project focusing on subsurface site characterization and permitting for a potential North Slope project site called North to the Future CCS Hub.

 Additional Studies

-• US DOE & Japan METI announced a cross-border CCS import to Alaska feasibility study, with Phase I focused on transportation feasibility.
+• The U.S. Department of Energy and the Japan Ministry of Economy, Trade and Industry announced a cross-border CCS import to Alaska feasibility study, with Phase I focused on transportation feasibility.

 • Hilcorp, Sumitomo, and K Line signed joint study agreement for CCS feasibility of imports from Japan to Alaska for sequestration.